doctest/doctest/doc/markdown/roadmap.md

 - running tests a [few times](https://github.com/google/googletest/blob/master/googletest/docs/AdvancedGuide.md#repeating-the-tests)
 - test execution in [separate processes](https://github.com/philsquared/Catch/issues/853) - ```fork()``` for UNIX and [this](https://github.com/nemequ/munit/issues/2) for Windows
+- killing a test that exceeds a time limit (will perhaps require threading or processes)
 - [symbolizer](https://github.com/facebook/folly/tree/master/folly/experimental/symbolizer) - for a stack trace - when an assertion fails - and it's in a user function with some deep callstack away from the current test case - how to know the exact code path that lead to the failing assert
 - ability to make the framework not capture unexpected exceptions - as requested [here](https://github.com/onqtam/doctest/issues/12#issuecomment-235334585)
 - add Approx ability to compare with absolute epsilon - [Catch PR](https://github.com/philsquared/Catch/pull/538)